firepress-org/themes-content/112_readiness/content_copywriting/not-posted/placeholder-nsfw-with-some-fukcing-passion.md

-This is a simple placeholder or a fucking Lorem ipsum if you prefer.
+This is a simple fucking Lorem ipsum.
 These words won’t make any sense and we are cool with it.
 Finally the placeholder text for people who have some fucking passion!

 Nothing of value comes to you without fucking working at it.
 When you sit down to work, external critics aren’t the enemy.
 It’s you who you must to fight against to do great fucking work.
 You must overcome yourself.
 Design as if your fucking life depended on it.
 This design is fucking brilliant.
 Don’t fucking lie to yourself.